 Data inputs are all the pieces you use to gather data on your form: text fields, password fields, radio buttons, date-selectors, checkboxes, sliders, etc.

-- Form labels are clear
+- Make sure your form labels are clear

 If your labels aren’t clear, people will have a hard time figuring out what they need to enter.